-ghp supports HashiCorp Vault as a storage backend, using the KV v2 secrets engine with AppRole authentication.
+ghp supports HashiCorp Vault as a storage backend, using the KV v2 secrets engine.
 All data — users, tokens, apps, and credentials — is stored as versioned secrets within a configurable keyspace.

 Vault provides encryption at rest natively, so the GHP_ENCRYPTION_KEY setting is not required when using this backend.